 Our Tile and Grout Cleaning Process

 So, why seal the grout?
-Well, after we professionally clean your ceramic or porcelain tile, grout sealer makes daily maintenance more effective because the soil is less likely to soak into the porous, cement grout.
+After its been cleaned, it will make daily maintenance more effective because the soil is less likely to soak into the porous, cement grout.
 The appearance of your grout lines will eventually deteriorate, but much slower than grout lines with no protection.

 Tile is divided into 2 broad categories – natural and synthetic.